Houston, TX, Schools with Drawing Classes and Programs

 Bachelor of Arts in Visual and Dramatic Arts - Studio Track

 Required drawing classes for this 4-year program are comprised of basic drawing or creative design, in addition to life drawing.
-Other classes offered include color and intermediate studio drawing, computer graphics and advanced drawing; students also investigate the theory and practice of drawing.
+Other classes offered include sequential art, studio drawing, monotype and advanced drawing; students also investigate the theory and practice of drawing.
 Aspiring artists in this program can select electives in art history, theatre, photography and film.
 Students also take part in a junior field trip and a year-long senior studio.

 Texas Southern University

-Approximately four instructors teach art classes in this school's Department of Visual and Performing Arts.
+Approximately five instructors teach art classes in this school's Department of Visual and Performing Arts.
 Art hopefuls choose from seven areas of specialization, including drawing.

 Bachelor of Arts in Art - Drawing Specialization